 Desserts In Singapore #5 | Ice cream wafer| S$1.20

 Ice cream vendors are strategically positioned all around Singapore to take advantage of foot traffic.
 You can easily spot a mobile cart with crowds of people waiting for their ice cream wafer everywhere you go.
 The ice cream comes in blocks, and you can choose to have it served with either two wafers or a slice of rainbow-coloured soft bread.

 This dessert is made with fresh cream, Japanese chestnut, and soufflé.
-I highly recommend you try this dessert if you’ve never tried chestnut flavored dessert.
+I highly recommend you try this dessert if you’ve never tried chestnut flavoured dessert.

-Bingsu is a favorite dessert that originates from Korea and consists of shaved ice with different toppings and flavors.
+Bingsu is a favourite dessert that originates from Korea and consists of shaved ice with different toppings and flavours.
 I was super bummed that I didn’t get to try this dessert during my short stint in Seoul but luckily made up for that missed opportunity while in Singapore.

 This saint marc dessert is made with rich vanilla cream and chocolate cream with a caramelized biscuit.

 Desserts In Singapore #10 | Hokkaido soft Ice cream | S$6.80

 Hokkaido soft ice cream tastes like vanilla ice cream, but better.
 It’s hard to describe the difference between the two, but if you were to do a taste test between regular vanilla ice cream and Hokkaido ice cream, you’d pick Hokkaido.
 The unique taste might have to do with the way milk is from Hokkaido.

 There you have it; a sampling of all the desserts I ate while in Singapore.